spiritphyz/T-Unit/README.md

 The original Mocha CSS has a bad formatting problem: it doesn't allow long lines.
 When an error is listed, it's hard to find the line number where the error occurred, or error messages get visually cut off.
 Here are the improvements:
  * Errors can have word-wrapping to allow full display of the message
- * Remove margins to allow longer lines
+ * Remove margins to allow longer lines for side-by-side window layout
  * Tweak background color so it's not a blazing white (easier on the eyes at night)
+ * Fixes display of bad characters [â€](https://github.com/mochajs/mocha/issues/2283#issuecomment-238116979)